richelbilderbeek/prao_roza_20251126/docs/reflection.md

 ## What did you do well?
-well i was very focused and didnt have any distactions
+well i was very focused and didnt have any distractions

 ## What could be improved?